lunarc/lunarc_docs/docs/authenticator_howto.md

 ## <span style="color:red">STEP 5:</span>  Important last step: Activate your token

 Go back to the self-service portal and click "next".
 You will then be prompted for an otp to finalize the activation.
-You will get this otp from the pocket-pass application i.e. NOT via an text-message.
+You will get this otp from the pocket-pass application and will **NOT** be sent a text-message.

+Your token will expire in a year's time.

-## Completed.
+## Completed

 You can now login to the LUNARC systems using the Pocket Pass app.
-Your telephone will not receive a SMS when connecting to a Lunarc system.
+Your telephone will not receive an SMS when connecting to a Lunarc system.
 Having entered your password you will be prompted to enter your Pocket Pass OTP when logging in.

+Your token will expire in a year's time and you will have to create a new one.

 #Checking the validity of your token
 You can check the validity, in particular the expiration state, of your pocket pass token inside the self-service portal.
 Please follow steps 2 and 3 from above to access the self-service portal.